-This can be anything from a date stamp on an item of jewelry, to a special screen-printed T-shirt or a door hanger.
-We just love to make our spaces our own with little, personalized touches, so definitely take personalized gifts into consideration.
+This can be anything from a date stamp on an item of jewelry to a special screen-printed T-shirt or a door hanger.
+We just love to make our own spaces with little personalized touches, so definitely take personalized gifts into consideration.

-You’re likely to get more advance orders than day-to-day sales, but in the end, it will all work out.
+You’re likely to get more advance orders than day-to-day sales, but you’ll be able to charge higher prices.

 Found on The Lovely Drawer

-What began as a boho trend has now become a sophisticated jewelry option that incorporates polished beads, agate slices and natural gemstones in settings.
-Due to the popularity, gemstone crafter supply sources offer a wide variety of wires and settings, which make it easy to produce professional-looking results at home.
+What began as a boho trend has now become a sophisticated jewelry option that incorporates polished beads, agate slices, and natural gemstones in settings.
+Due to the popularity, gemstone crafter supply sources offer a wide variety of wires and settings, making it easy to produce professional-looking results at home.

 Get started: How To Start A Jewellery Making Business